dm-coding/civibuildkit-docker/README.md

 * Run docker build -t [script-name]

 * Run the resulting docker image as normal

+* Need to send email from the container?
+It has been configured with SSMTP -- just drop a working ssmtp.conf file into the image, either at buildtime by using the command "COPY ssmtp.conf /etc/ssmtp.conf" or at run time by using a volume mapper (.e.g -v /etc/ssmtp.conf:/etc/ssmtp.conf:ro) and email will work fine.

 This is of course preferred to pulling the image directly from the Hub.